The Armed Florida School Officer Didn't Go Into The Building During The Mass Shooting

-An armed school resource deputy at Marjory Stoneman Douglas High School stood outside of the building and did "nothing" while a gunman opened fire on students and teachers, Broward County Sheriff Scott Israel said Thursday.
+An armed school resource deputy at Marjory Stoneman Douglas High School in Florida stood outside the building and did "nothing" while a shooter opened fire on students and teachers, Broward County Sheriff Scott Israel said Thursday.

-"Devasted," Israel said was his reaction at seeing video that showed the deputy taking a position outside the building, but never going in during the rampage that killed 17.
+"Devasted," Israel said of his reaction at seeing video footage that showed the deputy taking a position outside the building, but never going in during the rampage that killed 17.
 "Sick to my stomach.
 There are no words."

-Israel identified the deputy as Scot Peterson.
+Israel identified the deputy as Scott Peterson.

 After surveillance video captured the deputy standing outside the building, Israel said he was placed on unpaid leave.

-Peterson has since filed for retirement from the department.
+Peterson has since filed for retirement.

-Video of the school shooting showed Peterson arriving at the west end of the the school's building 12, Israel said, then taking a position where he could see the entrance to the building.
+Video of the school shooting showed Peterson arriving at the west end of the school's Building 12, Israel said, then taking a position where he could see the entrance to the building.

 "He never went in," Israel said.

-It was a stunning revelation as law enforcement continue to inspect the actions of the Feb.
-14 shooting.
-Peterson's actions also come as politicians are once again embroiled in the topic of gun control.
-Just the day before, President Trump aired support for the idea of arming teachers or school staff as an effort to prevent another school shooting.
+The revelation was announced as law enforcement continue to investigate how the Feb.
+14 shooting unfolded, and as politicians are once again embroiled in the issue of gun control.
+On Wednesday, President Trump voiced support for the idea of arming teachers or school staff in an effort to prevent another school shooting.

 Asked what Peterson should have done, Israel answered: "Went in.
 Address the killer.
 Kill the killer."

-Israel said the decision was made after officials interviewed witnesses of the shooting, and Peterson himself.
+Israel said the decision to place the deputy on leave was made after officials interviewed witnesses and Peterson himself.

 As shots began to ring out at the school, Peterson was away at an office dealing with a school issue.
+Israel added that the deputy was armed and in uniform.

-According to surveillance video from the shooting, the school resource deputy arrived at the building about a minute after the shooting began.
+According to surveillance video, the school resource deputy arrived at the building about a minute after the shooting began.

-"I think he remained outside upwards of four minutes," he said.
+"I think he remained outside upwards of four minutes," Israel said.

-The entire shooting, officials have said, lasted about six minutes before the suspected gunman, Nikolas Cruz, dropped his AR-15 walked out of the building trying to blend in as one of the school's students.
+The entire shooting, officials have said, lasted about six minutes before the suspected shooter, Nikolas Cruz, dropped his AR-15 rifle and walked out of the building, trying to blend in as one of the fleeing students.

+In 2014, Peterson was named school resource officer of the year for the City of Parkland district.
+According to a program from the awards ceremony at the time, he had been at that position since 2009.

+"Deputy Peterson has proven to be reliable in handling issues with tact and judgement," the program read.
+"Through 2014, Deputy Peterson conducted numerous investigations and follow-ups entailing property crimes, assaults, and narcotics violations.
+Deputy Peterson is also active in mentoring and counseling students."

 Israel said the department is also reviewing the actions of deputies who responded to Cruz's home 23 different times since 2008 for issues related to Cruz or his brother.